 The nose plays an important role in overall facial harmony.
 Its size and shape can emphasize or detract attention from your other facial features, giving it an outsized effect on your appearance.

-As the name suggests, a bulbous nose tip refers to a condition where the end of one’s nose is excessively rounded or bulging, almost as if it were a bulb.
+As the name suggests, a bulbous nose refers to a condition where the end of one’s nose is excessively rounded or bulging.
 In some cases, the tip might also be upturned, droopy, or hooked.
 Some nose tips can also be much wider than the nose bridge.
 This throws off one’s facial symmetry and creates an unflattering look.

-In general, a bulbous nose tip is genetic in nature.
-More specifically, there are several physiological factors that can lead to such an appearance:
+In general, a bulbous nose is genetic in nature.
+There are several physiological factors that can lead to such an appearance:

 - Oversized lower lateral cartilage — It may be that your nose has a larger lower lateral cartilage, which can lead to a pronounced nasal tip.

 - Convex nasal cartilage — Ideally, the lower lateral cartilage is either relatively flat or only slightly convex.
 People with a rounded nose tip, however, have cartilages that are especially rounded.